An Introduction to Annette Kaufman

 This project was selected to be in the AIGA PGH365 2017 Design Competition gallery.

-The process was challenging, but also a labor of love.
 Please click here to see my full process documentation.

 For motion graphics, I always find I work best when I figure out my audio or script first.
 It helps a lot with timing, in my opinion.
 So my first step to this project was writing the script.